Dallas Wiens

-Dallas Wiens (born May 6, 1985) is the recipient of the United States first full face transplant operation, performed at the Brigham and Women's Hospital during the week of March 14, 2011.
+Dallas Wiens (May 6, 1985 - September 28, 2024) was an American man who was the recipient of the first full face transplant operation in the United States, performed at the Brigham and Women's Hospital during the week of March 14, 2011.
 It was the first such operation in United States and the third in the world.

 Facial disfigurement

 Wiens was burned by a high voltage wire on November 13, 2008, when he was painting Ridglea Baptist Church in Fort Worth, Texas.
 He was standing inside a boom lift when his forehead made contact with a high-voltage wire.
 Transported by helicopter to Parkland Memorial Hospital, surgeons performed more than a dozen debridement procedures over approximately two months to remove the burned skin.
 As part of this process, they enucleated his left eye, and set his right eye back in its socket before covering it with a skin flap to protect it from further damage.
 Later, surgeons spent 36 hours over two days working to reconstruct Wiens's face using muscle from his back.
 This left him with half of his scalp, a small portion of flesh on the left side of his chin, and without eyebrows, eyelids, a nose or lips, though he had a horizontal opening for his mouth.